cheriangeorge/java-course/Week1.md

 - Memory leakage can happen in explicit memory deallocation - TRUE
 - As a programmer, if you do an allocation on the heap it is your responsibility to clear it.
 - Garbage collector finds memory that doesn't have a reference and cleares it.

+### Interface vs Specification
+- Interface : What is visible to other components.
+- Specification : Intended input output behaviour.

+### Features of OOP
+- Abstraction
+- Inheritance
+- Subtyping
+- Dynamic lookup

+### Stack , Queue
+- Deque is a subtype of stack and queue
+- Stack and queue inherit from deque